projectcinderella/projectcinderella.github.io/index.md

 Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella.
 Cinderella worked by caning the undisciplined ~~CFO’s~~ rats and ensuring the ~~Lazybums~~ gnomes stick to their deadlines, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
 And then the fairy godmother came, granting her a wish on her 50th birthday if she could have 1,000 well wishes...

-## Fairy godmother share some info about Cinderella:
+## Fairy godmother asked Snow White’s 7 dwarf about Cinderella:

 <dl>
 <dt>Name</dt>